-The continued demand and recognition of AHRI certification necessitates the increase in AHRI’s global testing capabilities .
-In 2019, AHRI’s technical services team will complete correlation testing for several programs at the CETIAT laboratory in Lyon, France, and at the GMPI laboratory in Hefei, China.
-At CETIAT, correlation testing has begun for unitary large equipment (ULE) and air handling units (AHU, AHUC).
-AHRI is also expanding on the success of regional variable refrigerant flow (VRF) testing at the GMPI laboratory in Hefei by auditing and correlating additional samples to support regional variable speed mini split (VSMS) testing.
+The continued demand and recognition of AHRI certification necessitates an increase in AHRI’s global testing capabilities.
+In 2019, AHRI’s technical services team completed correlation testing for several programs at the CETIAT laboratory in Lyon, France, and at the GMPI laboratory in Hefei, China.
+At CETIAT, successful correlation testing for the Unitary Large Equipment (ULE) and the Air Handling Units (AHU, AHUC) programs will allow for testing in 2020 for international participants in these programs .
+AHRI is also expanding on the success of regional Variable Refrigerant Flow (VRF) testing at the GMPI laboratory in Hefei by auditing and correlating additional samples to support regional Variable Speed Mini Split (VSMS) testing.

-With the expected 2023 regulatory changes in the DOE test procedure for unitary small equipment and central air conditioners and heat pumps, AHRI has developed an online application for DOE’s energy efficiency descriptors: SEER and HSPF.
-The App calculates SEER/HSPF in accordance with current AHRI 210/240(2017) and DOE rules, and the new SEER2/HSPF2 that will be in effect in 2023.
-The application has built-in data visualization and analysis features to aid engineering and compliance decisions.
+With the expected 2023 regulatory changes in the Department of Energy (DOE) test procedure for Unitary Small Equipment and Central Air Conditioners and Heat Pumps, AHRI has developed an online application for DOE’s energy efficiency descriptors, SEER and HSPF.
+The app calculates SEER/HSPF in accordance with current AHRI 210/240(2017) and DOE rules, and the new SEER2/HSPF2 that will be in effect in 2023.
+The application has built-in data visualization and analysis features, in addition to the calculations, to aid engineering and compliance decisions.
 AHRI members have access to the SEER/HSPF App at http://cert.ahrinet.org.